amberiitd/codemon/README.md

 - ReactJs: For frontend design.

+- JBoot Apis: Jboot apis are used for test evaluation and the implementation can be found in `codemon/backend`.

 ## Components
 1. `backend`: This is a `npm` project as well as `serverless` project. `serverless.yml` includes configuration for deployment of lamda serverless apis.